danyshaanan/dupes/README.md

 * * *
 ### TODOs

+* Refactor dupes-cli and dupes-read-cli.js.
+Lots of TODOs in the code!
 * Change array style to comma-before.
 * Fix crash on file write or read failure.
 * Pretify output.